arthurboss/chordium/SEARCH-GUIDE.md

 ### After an Artist-Song Search 🎼
 Type in either field to refine your search within the current results

+> 🧹 **Clear Button**: Clicking the Clear button or clearing both fields will remove all results from the page, giving you a fresh start!

 ---

 ## 🌐 URL Behavior

 🔗 **Smart URLs**: The web address updates when you submit a search

-🧹 **Clean Slate**: When you clear the search fields, the web address clears too
+🧹 **Clean Slate**: When you clear the search fields (or use the Clear button), all results are removed from the page and the web address clears too

 📌 **Bookmark Friendly**: Your search stays saved in the web address so you can bookmark or share it